hack4impact-calpoly/spokes/docs/documentation.md

 - **Dev Note:**
   The helper function `filterJobs` is used to filter jobs by status.
 Ensure that the carousel is responsive and handles dynamic data updates.

+### Job Details

+- **What it does**
+  Displays information on job details and analytics for Spokes admin.
+- **Dev Note:**
+  Clicking edit is the same as clicking the edit icon in the admin dashboard.
+The page is currently using mock data.

 ### Live & Complete Applications

 - **What it does:**